TuxVinyards/qqX/README.md

 Recently noticed: is a problem with telescoping VM's on Intel Hosts.
 (Possibly AMD too?).
 Now fixed for FreeBird and FreeSpirit.

+The removal of 'cow' from [all](https://github.com/quickemu-project/quickemu/pull/1228) qcow2 disks, for the benefit of btrfs, in the newly released 4.9.6 is a cause for concern ...

-Changing from one code set to another may sometimes need a follow-up restart.
+Changing from one code set to another may _sometimes_ need a follow-up qqX restart.
 Hopefully to be fixed in the next release.

 - See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) for details on the built-ins, or [change log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for a history synopsis